 ● Knee Replacement

-We offer a free, two-hour class to help prepare patients for their upcoming joint replacement surgery.
-The class incorporates classroom instruction, procedure specific therapy instruction and have allotted time to complete pre-registration paperwork.
+We offer a free, two-hour class to help prepare Skagit Regional Health patients for their upcoming joint replacement surgery.
+If you have an upcoming joint replacement surgery, please register for this class soon!
+The class incorporates classroom instruction and procedure specific therapy instruction.
 You will learn what to expect before, during, and after joint replacement surgery.
 Experienced nurses and therapists will address your concerns and will be available to answer your questions.
-This class meets every 1st and 3rd Wednesday of the month from 1 – 3 p.m. at Skagit Valley Hospital.
-For more information, directions and to register for this class, please call Skagit Regional Health at 360-814-2424.
+This class meets every first and third Wednesday of the month at Skagit Valley Hospital and every first and third Monday at Cascade Valley Hospital from 1-3 p.m.
+Please call 360-814-2424

 Platelet-Rich Plasma (PRP)